 What is expected of me as a participant?

-I’m sure that you have heard of pedagogy – which (in case you haven’t) technically means the teaching of children – but have you heard of heutagogy?
+I’m sure that you have heard of pedagogy – which (in case you haven’t) technically means the teaching of children; though in higher education we often use it as a catch all term for teaching in general.
+However, have you heard of heutagogy?
 Heutagogy is a different approach where learners are more autonomous and self-directed; it is not for every learning experience but it is part of the adult learning theories.

 “A heutagogical approach recognises the need to be flexible in the learning where the teacher provides resources but the learner designs the actual course he or she might take by negotiating the learning.
 Thus learners might read around critical issues or questions and determine what is of interest and relevance to them and then negotiate further reading and assessment tasks.”(Hase, S. & Kenyon, C. 2000)

-As a learning community for faculty and staff in higher education the expectation in #DigPINS is not one of teaching novices but of learning together in community around some shared resources.
+As a learning community for faculty in higher education the expectation in #DigPINS is not one of teaching novices but of learning together in community around some shared resources.
+Heutagogy is not the only learning theory that #DigPINS aligns with but when thinking about participation it can be a helpful frame.

 Hase, S. & Kenyon, C. (December, 2000), ‘From Andragogy to Heutagogy’, Ulti-BASE In-Site, retrieved December, 2018 from https://epubs.scu.edu.au/gcm_pubs/99/